ldgni/pulse/README.md

 npm install
 ```

 4. Create a `.env.local` file in the root directory of the project.
-This file will hold all your environment variables.
-For this project, you will need to get an API key from [football-data.org](https://www.football-data.org/).
+You will need to get an API key from [football-data.org](https://www.football-data.org/).
 Once you have the key, add it to the `.env.local` file like this:

 ```sh
 FOOTBALL_DATA_API_KEY=<your-api-key>